Elayna Black

 Brianna Coda (born January 14, 2001) is an American professional wrestler.
-She performs on the independent circuit under the ring name Elayna Black.
+She is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Elayna Black.
 She is best known for her tenure in WWE, where she performed under the ring name Cora Jade.
-She also made appearances for Total Nonstop Action Wrestling (TNA) as part of the working relationship between WWE and TNA.

 Professional wrestling career

 Early career (2018–2021)

 Brianna Coda was trained at the Freelance Wrestling Academy.
 Coda made her professional wrestling debut on December 9, 2018, under the ring name Elayna Black.
 On July 11, 2019, Black won the Zen Of Women's Athletics Tournament, marking the first tournament accomplishment in her career.
 On September 1, Black competed in Rise Wrestling's Regional Rising Stars Tournament, where she was eliminated in the quarter final by Sophie King.
 She also appeared in Shimmer Women Athletes, debuting in Volume 118, competing in a scramble match.

 On October 18, 2019, Black made her pay-per-view debut while in Impact Wrestling at Prelude to Glory, where she lost to Havok.
 Black made her first appearance for All Elite Wrestling (AEW) on the October 13, 2020, episode of Dark, losing to Red Velvet.
 She also appeared on the November 3 episode of Dark, teaming with Leyla Hirsch against Brandi Rhodes and Red Velvet in a losing effort.